Termination and Notice Period in Kuwait

 What is this right?

-- Notice period: At least 3 months written notice is required for indefinite contracts.
+- Notice period: At least 3 months written notice for indefinite contracts — one of the longest in the Gulf.

-- Fixed-term contracts end on the agreed date without notice, but early termination requires compensation.
+- Fixed-term contracts end on the agreed date without notice, but early termination by the employer requires compensation for the remaining period.

-- Employers cannot terminate for union activity, pregnancy, filing a complaint, or taking lawful leave.
+- Employers cannot terminate for union activity, pregnancy, filing a complaint with PAM, or taking lawful leave.

-- Unfair dismissal: If terminated without valid reason, you can claim compensation of up to 15 months of salary in addition to your end-of-service indemnity.
+- Unfair dismissal: Compensation of up to 15 months of salary on top of end-of-service indemnity.

-- Employers may terminate without notice or indemnity only for serious misconduct (e.g., assault, fraud, or repeated absence without cause).
+- Employers may terminate without notice or indemnity only for serious misconduct — assault, fraud, or repeated absence without cause.

 When does it apply?